notmutiny/Brief-Thief/README.md

 -and/or-

-displays automatically when stopped by guard
+displays automatically when event is triggered

 #Created by